lichendd/learnGit/README.md

 # learnGit
-Lichen and Kevin
+Lichen and Kevin \n
-Add something to this file
+Add something to this file \n
+modify from website